gd32/covid_sn_app/README.md

 # Visualizing Network Interventions for Controlling the Spread of COVID-19

 This app is a companion to our research article **Network Interventions for Managing the COVID-19 Pandemic and Sustaining Economy**, in print in the Proceedings of the National Academy of Science (PNAS).
-The app demonstrates the efficacy of the "dividing groups" strategy and the "balancing groups" strategy described in our article using network-based visualizations and accompanying graphs.
+The app demonstrates the efficacy of the "dividing groups" strategy and the "balancing groups" strategy described in our article using network-based visualizations.

 Under the **Microsimulation** tab, users can modify the network size, infection rate, and intervention type and view the progression of an infectious disease through the generated social network.
 Disease and network metrics are presented on the graph.